cjbentley/builDB/README.md

 # builDB
-Management system for construction management.
+Management system for construction, maintenance, and all kinds of big engineering projects.